ZacBlanco/hwx-tutorials/2-3-current/tutorials/hello-world-an-introduction-to-hive-and-pig/to-markdown-hello-world.md

 **Create table trucks as ORC from trucks_stage table**

 ~~~
-CREATE TABLE trucks STORED AS ORC AS SELECT * FROM trucks_stage;
+CREATE TABLE trucks STORED AS ORC TBLPROPERTIES ("orc.compress.size"="1024") AS SELECT * FROM trucks_stage;
 ~~~

 7. Verify that the table has been properly created by refreshing the **Database Explorer** and viewing the contents of trucks: